 September to November

-Autumn is a nice time for runners.
+Autumn is an excellent time for runners.
 The weather is typically dry with temperatures in the 70's during September and October.
-With this calm weather, you should be comfortable with a pair of running pants and a t-shirt.
-However, as you approach November when the temperatures drop into the low 60s it may be a good idea to bring an extra layer of warm clothing, especially if you will be running in the evening.
+With this weather, you will be comfortable in a pair of running pants and a t-shirt.
+However, as you approach dropping temperatures in November with lows in the 60's, you'll want to have an extra layer of clothing, especially if you plan to run in the evening.

 December to February

-In the winter be sure to bring warm clothing and well-insulated running shoes.
+In the winter, be sure to bring warm clothing and well-insulated running shoes.
 Although some winters receive more snow than others, one thing is for sure.
 The temperatures will be on the chilly side.
-The highs are normally in the 50s but drop into the 40s come January.
-The nighttime hours bring in the coldest temperatures averaging in the mid-20s.
+The highs are generally in the 50's but drop into the 40's in January.
+The nighttime hours bring in the coldest temperatures averaging in the mid-20's.